 If you love someone with Alzheimer’s or another form of dementia, you know how devastating this illness can be—not only to the person diagnosed, but to family members and others who love and care for the patient.
 If you have a family history of Alzheimer’s, you may be concerned about your own future.
 Did you forget that name because you’re busy and distracted, or was that memory lapse a sign of worse ones to come?

 There is no cure for Alzheimer’s or other forms of dementia, though progress is being made.
 In the meantime, technology offers help for patients with dementia, as well as those who are involved in their care.
-Here are ten apps, and other activities, designed to help with various aspects of dementia, and even to help stave off mental decline for those who are worried about developing it.
+Here are ten apps for dementia patients, designed to help stave off mental decline for those who are worried about developing it.

 MindMate is an app developed by three young people who were involved in caring for seniors with dementia—one of them a beloved grandparent.
 This free app, available for Apple, Android, and computers, offers brain games and workouts to help with attention, memory, problem-solving, and cognitive speed.
 MindMate also features other tools to stimulate brain and general health, promoting good nutrition, physical exercise, mental stimulation, and social interaction.
 The site allows you to take a memory test online and promptly emails you your results.

-Constant Therapy is an app for smartphones and tablets.
-Offering cognitive, language and speech therapy, it is designed to support patients with Alzheimer’s and dementia, as well as those recovering from brain injuries including stroke.
+Constant Therapy is an app for dementia patients available for smartphones and tablets.
+Offering cognitive, language, and speech therapy, it is designed to support patients with Alzheimer’s and dementia, as well as those recovering from brain injuries including stroke.
 The award-winning program was developed by scientists at Boston University and adapts to keep patients challenged, but not frustrated.
 Subscribers have unlimited access to a library of brain rehabilitation exercises for $24.99 per month or $249.99 per year.
 There is also a version available for clinicians to use with their patients.

 Piano With Songs